Srezzx/shell_7_foundation_Java_Spring/README.md

 Streamline Solutions Inc. is a dynamic technology company specializing in cutting-edge software solutions.
 The company is developing a sophisticated Java Spring Boot application designed to revolutionize user experience.
 To ensure a swift and error-free software deployment process, Streamline Solutions is seeking to establish an efficient Continuous Integration and Continuous Deployment (CI/CD) workflow.

 # **Activities:**
+All the activities that are to be done in the case study and has been successfully executed.
 ## Project Management Setup:

 The development team will establish Azure Boards to manage the Agile/Scrum project's progress, including creating a Project Board, Backlogs Board, Sprints/Iterations and Tasks Board.